FredKSchott/standard-pkg/README.md

   ✓ 0 issues found.
 ```

-- **Build strict, ES2018 distributions from your project.**
+- 🗓 Updates yearly with the latest ECMAScript spec.
-- Updates yearly with the latest ECMAScript spec.
+- ⚡️ Powered by Babel; Uses your existing Babel config.
-- Powered by Babel; Uses your existing Babel config.
+- 📦 Used by most [@pika/pack](https://github.com/pikapkg/pack) build pipelines.

 ## Why?